ComNets-Bremen/OPS/README.md

 # OPS
-Opportunistic Protocol Simulator

-A simulation model in OMNeT++ to simulate networks and nodes that employ the Organic Data Dissemination (ODD) model to perform opportunistic communications.
+The Opportunistic Protocol Simulator (OPS, pronounced as oops!!!) is a set of simulation models in OMNeT++ to simulate opportunistic networks.
+It has a modular architecture where different protocols relevant to opportunistic networks can be developed and plugged in.
+The details of current models available are given in the following sections.
+The immediately following section is a tl;dr for anyone who wishes to get it up and running without going through all the explanations.

 tl;dr
 -----